jackyzha0/jackyzha0.github.io/content/thoughts/clustering.md

 - CPSC340
 ---

 Set of techniques to find components that belong together.

 Note: Grouping is how the human visual system perceives things and clustering is the actual algorithm itself.

-We want to assign examples to "groups".
+We want to assign examples to "groups"

 ## Methods
 - [[thoughts/K-means|K-means]] (most popular)